Are hospitals sending newborn mothers home too early?

 Whilst I regret the lack of leverage we as women hold with the media I must thank Dr Gannon for bringing this to their attention.
 Social media was suddenly filled with mothers comments and experiences and opinions on what I consider to be a very important subject.

 The responses varied.
-Whilst a few women had excellent extended hospital stays many women would have preferred to stay longer and felt their health and their baby's health suffered.
+Whilst a few women had excellent extended hospital stays many women would have preferred to stay longer and felt their health and their baby's health suffered because they were sent home too early.

 But perhaps a more surprising response was the huge number of mothers couldn't wait to leave the hospital as soon as possible.
 I would argue that this has something to do the quality of care offered.
 There are a number of reasons why hospitals are not the loving, gentle and cosy place you'd choose to spend your first few days snuggling with a newborn.
 For example: